juliablanchard/julia-mizer-course/README.md

 # julia-mizer-course

 Practical materials for Mizer Course

-These are practical examples to accompany my presentations in the mizer course in Lysekil, Sweden Sept 6-7, 2019.
+These are toy examples and files to accompany my "10 Tips" presentation in the mizer training workshop in Lysekil, Sweden Sept 6-7, 2019.
-Very much work in progress at the moment!